Asymmetric matter from $B-L$ symmetry breaking: Introduction

 The rest of this work is arranged as follows.
 In Sec.~\ref{model}, we set up the model.
 In Sec.~\ref{scalar} we examine the potential minimization and scalar mass spectrum.
 In Sec.~\ref{neutrino} we discuss neutrino mass.
-In Sec.~\ref{inflation} we investigate cosmological inflation and reheating.
 In Sec. \ref{asymmetries} we obtain the dark and normal matter asymmetries.
 The other dark matter bounds are given in Sec. \ref{pheno}.
 Finally, we conclude this work in Sec. \ref{concl}.
+For completeness, in App.~\ref{inflation} we investigate cosmological inflation and reheating.